2017 Champions Trophy final: Match officials

-Match summary
+Toss

 India remained unchanged from the side that played the semi-final, while Pakistan brought back their leading pacer Mohammad Amir, who was ruled out of the semi-final against England due to back spasm and replaced Rumman Raees.
 Indian captain Virat Kohli won the toss and elected his side to field first, sending Pakistan in to bat.

-Pakistani innings
+Pakistan's innings

 The Pakistani opening pair, Azhar Ali and Fakhar Zaman, put on 128 runs before Ali was run out for 59 runs off the last ball of the 22nd over.
 Zaman, who seemed to have been out for 3 runs, only for a no-ball by Jasprit Bumrah to save him, continued on his way to a 92-ball century – his first at ODI level – eventually falling to Hardik Pandya on the first ball of the 33rd over.
 He made 114 runs from 106 balls, which included twelve fours and three sixes.
 After his dismissal, the other Pakistani batsmen kept the score ticking over.
 Mohammad Hafeez plundered 57 not out from 37 balls, including four fours and three sixes.
 Pakistan eventually finished on 338/4 – their second-highest ODI score against India – after 50 overs.
 Bhuvneshwar Kumar was the pick of the Indian bowlers, finishing with 1/44 from 10 overs (including two maidens).

-Indian innings
+India's innings

 India started poorly, losing two early wickets to Mohammad Amir.
 Off the third ball of the game, Rohit Sharma was out leg before wicket for a three-ball duck.
 In the third over, Virat Kohli was dropped in the slips for just five runs but caught on the next ball by Shadab Khan at point.
 Their poor form continued until, in the middle of the innings, Hardik Pandya and Ravindra Jadeja managed a rapid 80-run partnership prior to Pandya being run-out.
 However this was India's only batting highlight as the tail was quickly dismissed and India were all out after 30.3 overs, not even managing half of Pakistan's total.
+India lost by a massive 180 runs.